Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Completeness.

-Moreover, we may ask the local isomorphisms to preserve the markings. \endproclaim
+Then, there exists a (infinite-dimensional) holomorphic deformation $\Pi^g : {\mathcal K}^g\to {K}^g$ of $\mathcal X_0$ with base ${K}^g$ which is complete at $0$.
+Moreover, we may ask the local isomorphisms given by completeness to preserve the markings. \end{theorem}

-\demo{Proof} Choose a path $c_0$ representing $\Cal X_0$, define $K_{c_0}$ and $K^g$ as usual.
-Recall that $\overline{K}^g$ is obtained by considering maps of Sobolev class $W_2^r$.
-Observe that $K_{c_0}$ being obtained from a finite number of Kuranishi spaces by gluing them through a.c. isomorphisms, it defines in a natural way an analytic family $\Cal K_{c_0}$.
+\begin{proof} Choose a path $c_0$ representing $\mathcal X_0$, define $K_{c_0}$ and $K^g$ as usual.
+Observe $K_{c_0}$ being obtained from a finite number of Kuranishi spaces by gluing them through a.c. isomorphisms, it defines in a natural way an analytic family $\mathcal K_{c_0}$. \\ Indeed, going back to the proof of Theorem \ref{foliationtrivial} and using the notations introduced there, let $K_1$ and $K_2$ be two Kuranishi spaces and let